Keelen-Fisher/CodeFellows-Lecture-Notes/class02.md

 ## Introduction to HTML Continued

->> The purpose of using semantic elemts in the HTML is to establish hiearchy and organization.
+>> The purpose of using semantic elements in the HTML is to establish hiearchy and organization.
 This prevents unordered placements across your web page and help with how to style the page.
 It is also important to keep in mind the users, you want to make sure that you're keeping your code easier to understand and readable.

 - There are currently 6 heading elements: h1, h2, h3, h4, h5, h6. h1 represents the main heading, with all the rest being subheadings